swissarthurfreeman/Text2KGBenchmarker/README.md

 hierarchy instead of scattered across multiple jsonl folders, `jsonl` and `txt` files.
 This data should probably be eventually uploaded to Hugging face datasets.

+Another sizeable change is the modification of the ontology files to remove ghost wikidata IDs which did not have the corresponding property or entity name within the ontology file and the addition of missing domain and range classes to certain entities, to avoid for instance, describing a publication date via `publication_date(film,)`, instead we add `date` as range to yield `publication_date(film, date)`.

+### File Hierarchy

 ```
 Benchmarker